isomerpages/moe-marymountconvent/_school-info/School Rules & Code of Conduct for Pupils.md

 <p>6.4&nbsp; &nbsp; &nbsp; &nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>Students must wear white #socks (ankle socks are not allowed) and black
+<p>Students must wear white *socks (ankle socks and high socks are not allowed)
-shoes when they are in school or when attending all school functions within or outside school.&nbsp;&nbsp;</p>
+and black shoes when they are in school or when attending all school functions within or outside the school.</p>
-<p>Track shoes may be worn for CCAs and on special occasions such as Sports
-Day, with permission from the Teacher-In-Charge.&nbsp;</p>
-<p>#Socks must be at least 5 cm above the ankle bone.</p>
+<p>Socks must be at least 5 cm above the ankle bone.
+Socks must not go beyond
+the mid-calf.</p>
 </td>
 </tr>
 <tr>